Essential Water Webinar Series

 A Webinar series by ICE WaRM

-This is the first in a series of webinars to introduce people to water science and management.
-It is designed for a broad audience, including those involved in water policy or management but without technical expertise, those who wish to expand their knowledge to areas outside their expertise, young water professionals and members of the community wishing to understand water policy and making.
+The Essential Water webinars seek to introduce people to water science and management.
+They are designed for a broad audience, including those involved in water policy or management but without technical expertise, those who wish to expand their knowledge to areas outside their expertise, young water professionals and members of the community wishing to understand water policy and making.

 These webinars are an introductory refresher and partly an update on current thinking and practice on water management issues.

 Seminar 2 – Groundwater: Lifting the veil on the unseen

 UN-Water has announced that the theme for World Water Day in 2022 is ‘Groundwater – Making the Invisible Visible’.
 Groundwater forms the backbone of water security and climate resilience across the world.
 With climate change intensifying water-related weather extremes, and further stress on limited water resources from population growth, groundwater is set to become more important for adaptation while also coming under increasing pressure.
 The bright side of this vast challenge is that with a better understanding of the resource and investments in its proper management, rural and urban populations can continue to harness the unmatched benefits of this resource long into the future.